 - Withdrawals from a 401k plan are generally counted as income (your pre-tax contributions, an employer’s matching contributions, as well as earnings, are included in income).
 But qualified distributions from a designated Roth account in a 401(k) plan are not considered income.
 For more information, see IRS Publication 575.

-- If I’m unemployed, do I have to pay the fee for not having coverage?
+- If I’m unemployed in 2018, do I have to pay the fee for not having coverage?

-Like other Americans, you must have qualifying health coverage or pay a fee.
+Like other Americans, you must have qualifying health coverage or pay a fee for plan years 2018 and earlier.
 This is true regardless of your employment status.

 - There are several exemptions from the fee that may apply to people who have no income or very low incomes.
-See the full list of exemptions.
-If you have an exemption, you don’t need to pay the fee for being uncovered.
+See the full list of exemptions for 2018.
+If you have an exemption, you don’t need to pay the fee for being uncovered when you file 2018 taxes in the spring.
+Note: Starting with the 2019 plan year (for which you’ll file taxes in April 2020), the fee no longer applies.
+You won't need an exemption for 2019 and beyond.

 - What if my spouse has job-based insurance?